-In a mini-documentary of Birmingham, Alabama based architectural photographer, Chris Luker, we are not only told but shown what kind of thought and preparation goes into each of his photographs.
+In a mini-documentary featuring Birmingham, Alabama-based architectural photographer Chris Luker, we are not only told but shown what kind of thought and preparation goes into each of his photographs.
 The video starts out with a powerful quote from world-renowned architecture writer and critic, Paul Goldberer, which you can read and hear in full by watching the following video:

 “In a world where technology allows us to be anywhere, then what does it mean to be somewhere?”

-In making this video and when photographing architecture, Luker uses a variety of lenses on his Canon 5D Mark II including a Canon TS-E 24 mm f/3.5L II, Canon E 85 mm f/1.8, and a Canon E 50 mm f/1.8.
-The video editing was done using Adobe Premier, a powerful video editing platform that comes bundled with Photoshop, After Effects, and many other goodies in Adobes Creative Master Suite.
+When photographing architecture, Luker uses a variety of lenses on his Canon 5D Mark II including a Canon TS-E 24 mm f/3.5L II, Canon E 85 mm f/1.8, and a Canon E 50 mm f/1.8.
+The video editing was done using Adobe Premier, a powerful video editing platform that comes bundled with Photoshop, After Effects, and many other goodies in Adobe’s Creative Master Suite.